Roxy Louw: Career

 At the age of 17, Roxy Louw was signed as a team rider with Oakley America by Seth Hulley when he noticed her surfing skills.
 She went on to become the international face of Oakley.
 As a professional surfer, she has advocated for equal pay for female surfers and has spoken out against online sexual harassment.

 In addition to being a surfer, Roxy Louw is also a professional model.
 She has modelled for Sports Illustrated, Renault, Woolworths, Kauai, Vodacom, and Nashua Mobile, and has been featured by FHM.
 She was also the face of Oakley's 2005–2010 international advertising campaign.

 In 2012, Louw launched a limited edition car in her name with Renault South Africa.

 She is also a registered Yoga teacher with Yoga Alliance.

+Louw married Sam Barton, a former New Zealand rugby player, on February 4, 2020.

+In 2022, Louw established the fashion brand KAAL.
+She became an ambassador for the Princess Charlene of Monaco Foundation in 2024.

 Personal life

 Roxy Louw has two sisters, Mystique and Shahnee, as well as a brother called Robbie.
 She is fluent in both English and Afrikaans.

-Roxy Louw is currently engaged to Sam Barton, a former New Zealand rugby player.
+Roxy Louw is currently married to Sam Barton, a former New Zealand rugby player.